kahunacohen/real-world-fp/README.md

 });
 ```

-Now let's imagine that in addition to a CSV file, we are asked to generate an HTML report.
-One approach might be to create a hierarchy of SalaryReporter classes.
+Now imagine that in addition to a CSV file, we are asked to generate an HTML report.
+One approach might be to create a hierarchy of SalaryReporter classes, each one responsible for writing the report in a different way.
 Let's do that now.
 Here's a base class for both the CSV reporter and the HTML reporter:

 ```js
 const fs = require("fs");